This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - various antiviral, antibacterial and anti-mucilaginous compounds, such as coumarin, kaempferol, phenolic acids, quercetin and tannins

-Because it has a soothing effect on swollen tissues, antibacterial properties and helps guard mucous membranes throughout the body, marshmallow is capable of resolving infections of the throat and skin, while strengthening the gut lining and preventing permeability (called leaky gut syndrome).
-Interestingly, the mucilage properties of marshmallow seem to remain stable in the body all the way through the digestive system until they reach the colon.
-This means they don’t change form while passing through the digestive tract and therefore are useful for soothing symptoms of inflammatory digestive disorders.
+Because it has a soothing effect on swollen tissues, antibacterial properties and helps guard mucous membranes throughout the body, marshmallow is capable of helping resolve infections of the throat and skin, while strengthening the gut lining and preventing permeability (called leaky gut syndrome).

 Here are several ways to effectively use marshmallow root in its different forms:

-- For digestive purposes such as treating inflammatory bowel diseases, leaky gut syndrome, Crohn’s disease and ulcerative colitis: Capsule supplements, powder, teas or tincture can be used.
+- For digestive purposes: If you’d like to treat inflammatory bowel diseases, leaky gut syndrome, Crohn’s disease and ulcerative colitis, opt for capsule supplements, powder, teas or tincture.
 Normally, a dosage of about six grams daily is taken for Crohn’s and ulcerative colitis, which might need to be divided into several split doses.

 - To soothe chapped, dry or wounded skin: Try applying a skin ointment or balm containing marshmallow root directly to the affected area.

-- The biggest benefit that marshmallow has to offer is that it’s a natural “mucilage,” which means it acts like a type of soft fiber and swells up when combined with water.
+- It acts like a type of soft fiber and swells up when combined with water.
 This “slippery” quality forms a protective, thick coating around membranes.